IDMNYU/CreativeCoding_SectionE_KatherineBennett_Fall2020/RoundTable.md

 # RoundTable Discussion Preparation

-### Due November 12th via your Github repo for the final project
+### Due November 15th via your Github repo for the final project && upload your 3-4 minute presentation to (TBA)

 #### 5% of your final grade (2.5% research + presentation; 2.5% participation re: others' presentations and ideas)